Santana: The Reasons Behind The Name Medicine Hill

 At that time, the religious school of Santo Antão-o-Novo, unoccupied due to the expulsion of the Jesuits, was the new found place.
 Perfect for this purpose, given the nice atmosphere of the hill, the Hospital Real de São José was born and is still in operation today.

-Throughout the 19th Century, other health-related services were established here, including the first Faculty of Medicine of Lisbon, the first psychiatric hospital in Portugal Miguel Bombarda (deactivated), the Bacteriological Institute Câmara Pestana, the Ophthalmic Institute Gama Pinto and the Hospital Santo António dos Capuchos, where the curious Museum of Dermatology and the Museu da Saúde (Museum of Health) are located.
+Throughout the 19th Century, other health-related services were established here, including the first Faculty of Medicine of Lisbon, the first psychiatric hospital in Portugal Miguel Bombarda (deactivated), the Bacteriological Institute Câmara Pestana, the Ophthalmic Institute Gama Pinto and the Hospital Santo António dos Capuchos, where the curious Dermatology Collection and the Museu da Saúde (Museum of Health) are located.

 It became, thus, known as the Medicine Hill.